“Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”—1 Thessalonians 5:18–18

 Because of what the Lord has done for us”

 7. Forever by Chris Tomlin

-Churches all over the world sing Tomlin’s songs.
+Churches all over the world sing Chris Tomlin’s songs.
 “Forever” has become one of his modern classics.
 Built on a very simple premise, Tomlin calls worshipers to give thanks to God because of his love which is never-ending.
-This well knows worship song will be great to add to your church presentation software on Sunday mornings.
+This well-known worship song will be great to add to your church presentation software on Sunday mornings.

 Give thanks to the Lord our God and King

 His love endures forever

 For He is good, He is above all things

 8. My Savior, My God by Aaron Shust

 One of the greatest attributes of “My Savior, My God” is that it engenders gratefulness without explicitly encouraging it.
 It’s a reflective look at our human limitations and God’s vast goodness.